andrew-busbee/registry-radar/README.md

 ## Notification Options

-Registry Radar can send you notifications when container updates are found or errors occur.
-You can configure multiple notification types to stay informed about your containers.
+Registry Radar can send you notifications when updated images are found or errors occur.
+You can configure multiple notification types to stay informed about your Docker images.

 ### Available Notification Types
 #### 🔔 **Apprise Notifications**